tombye/trexit/_posts/2017-10-31-next-stop-Italy.markdown

 ## Getting there

 Getting to Lucca by train was lots of fun.
-At least it was fun for us because John kindly gave us a lift to Sête so we didn't have too many connections on the way.
+At least it was fun for us because John kindly gave us a lift to Sète so we didn't have too many connections on the way.

 Even with John's help, our journey ended up involving trains to (in this order):